ColossalSanders/Disc-tracker/README.md

-# Disc-tracker
-Scoring app for novel VT disc golf game
 ## The Game

 An 11-station backyard disc golf course, played with a custom scoring target instead of a standard basket.
-Each station gets 5 throws (one disc at a time) at a ringed target — outer ring, middle ring, inner ring, or a ringer if it goes in clean.
-Land wide and you score nothing.
+Each station gets 5 throws — one disc at a time — at a ringed target: outer ring, middle ring, inner ring, or a ringer if it goes in clean.
+Land wide of the rings and the throw scores nothing.

 **Scoring**
 | Result | Points |